MichaelSchwar3/SubStrings/readme.md

-## Descrambler
+## Substrings

 ### Background

-TextTwist is a word descrambler game intended to keep the mind sharp.
+Substrings is a word descrambler game intended to keep the mind sharp.

 The rules of the game are simple.
 A player is given 6 jumbled letters and has two minutes to try and descramble as many words as possible.
 Each letter may only be used once per word.
 Each word is worth a certain amount of points.
 If the player is able to guess one of (or possibly the only) 6 letter words, then the player may move on to the next round.
 The game ends when the player is unable to guess the 6 letter word within the given time.
+Players can also guess 3-5 letter words to get extra points before moving on to the next round.

 ### Functionality & MVP

-User's will be able to have the following functionality within TextTwist:
+User's will be able to have the following functionality within Substrings:

 - [ ] Start and restart the game
 - [ ] Guess words correctly/incorrectly